XYZboom/psi-reference-extractor/docs/ReferenceTypes.md

         Target target = new Target();
         target.func();
 //      ^^^^^^^^^^^^^
-//      reference here has the source type "call"
+//      reference here has the type "call"
 //      ^^^^^^^^^^^
 //      In PSI, PsiRefence is always bind to element here.
     }